Separation Anxiety in Babies 101: What Every Parent Should Know

 There are many developmental stages children go through that often get labeled negatively.
 At Moms on Call, we are adamant about positively shifting this verbiage because growth and development are normal!
 What we call "separation awareness" is one of these stages.
-It's more commonly known as "separation anxiety," but it's really not anxiety at all and is completely normal!
+It's more commonly known as the separation anxiety in babies, but it's really not anxiety at all and is completely normal!

 We often speak about parenting out of truth (not fear!) with our little ones, setting them up for future success.
 As we gear up towards the school year, go back to work, and the discussion of entrusting our little ones with others as we navigate this new normal, our little ones may be having lots of feelings after spending LOADS of time with us.
 So, let’s discuss how we can make this a positive transition for you and the baby.